-7. Make a Strategy for Your PPC Campaigns.
+7. Make a Strategy for Your PPC Campaigns

 Pay-Per-Click (PPC) Campaigns can be an exceptionally successful approach to drive enormous volumes of traffic in much less time than most other strategies—but they can soon become prohibitively expensive.

 This is why it’s critical to include paid campaigns in your overall marketing strategy to help enhance some of your marketing methods when they’re needed.
-A landing page with a CTA to a drip-email campaign, for example, maybe advertised on Facebook to drive people to your site, collect emails, and ultimately affect sales.
+A landing page with a CTA to a drip-email campaign, for example, may be advertised on Facebook to drive people to your site, collect emails, and ultimately affect sales.

-8. Get Your Data Analysis Off to a Good Start.
+8. Get Your Data Analysis Off to a Good Start

-Since it allows merchants to assess the successes and failures of their campaigns, data analysis is the most important components of a successful marketing plan.
+Since it allows merchants to assess the successes and failures of their campaigns, data analysis is the most important component of a successful marketing plan.
 Additionally, merchants that analyze their data regularly can make adjustments as needed without wasting time or money on ineffective techniques.

 Integrating Google Analytics or another data analytics platform into your site should be one of your initial actions.
 Then, to establish the foundation of your analytics approach, you should determine which Key Performance Indicators (KPIs) are the best and most measurable.